micropython/micropython/ports/renode/README.md

 Renode is an emulator targeting microcontroller-class devices.
 This port is a minimal version of CircuitPython that runs under Renode.
-Renode is designed to mimic full microcontrollers but CP uses more registers than what Renode has implemented so far.
+Renode is designed to mimic full microcontrollers but CP uses more peripherals than what Renode has implemented so far.
 This port allows us to run on a variety of CPUs without worrying about peripherals.